noaa-nwfsc/VMS-pipeline/code/notebooks/brooke/16_blh_check-new-fish-tickets.md

 # Check new download of fish tickets

+- [Check 1 - How to load all fish tickets at once?](#check-1---how-to-load-all-fish-tickets-at-once)
+- [Check 2 - How does new pull of fish ticket data compare to old pull?](#check-2---how-does-new-pull-of-fish-ticket-data-compare-to-old-pull)

+## Check 1 - How to load all fish tickets at once?

 Write functions to compare dataframe columns.
 This might be overkill, but I didn’t know a good function that already exists in R to do this.